Tufin/oasdiff/README.md

 #### Ignoring and Documenting Breaking Changes
 Sometimes, you may want to ignore certain breaking changes.
-To do so, add the detected breaking change to a configuration file and specify the file with the `-warn-ignore` option for WARNINGS or the `-err-ignore` option for ERRORS.
+To do so, add the detected breaking change to a configuration file and specify the file with the `-warn-ignore` flag for WARNINGS or the `-err-ignore` flag for ERRORS.
 Each line in the configuration file should contain two parts:
 1. method and path
 2. description of the breaking change